zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/include-graph.md

 ### Why do I received an error that asks me to use unsafe mode?
 The unsafe mode is required when some proxy entities are found in the graph.
 To retrieve all information, we need to detach temporary proxy type from the current context before re-attaching them.
-There is currently no known issue about this technic, but we prefer to force people to understand that some unsafe code is currently done under the hood by our library.
+There is currently no known issue about this technique, but we prefer to force people to understand that some unsafe code is currently done under the hood by our library.

 {% include section-faq-end.html %}